 OC101 : Introduction to Ocean Science -- An introduction to the concepts of physical, geological, chemical, and biological ocean science.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab.
 2, Cr.
 3.

 OC210 : Physical Oceanography -- An introduction to ocean circulation and physical aspects of the ocean's water.
 Ocean physics exerts important controls on marine life so this course is designed for all students interested in the ocean as a system.
 Rec.
 3, Lab 3, Cr.
-4.
+4